 Most scrapbooking templates that you can find online will be square.
 Sometimes, you might want to create your page in a rectangular format to fit your printer or to match other albums you have.
 Although it is possible to find rectangular templates, they are harder to find, and what if you find a template you like, in a square format?

 Why change the format?

-Typical scrapbook templates are meant to be printed full-size at 12x12 inches (36003600 pixels).
+You will typically print scrapbook pages at full-size at 12x12 inches (36003600 pixels).
 Most home printers cannot accommodate that size so one option is to resize everything to 8x8 inches (2400x2400 pixels).
-Unfortunately, once printed, those pages still have to be trimmed as you end up with a blank section.
+Unfortunately, once you have printed those pages, you will still have to trim them as you end up with a blank section.
 That is wasted space for your photos, journaling, or other decorative elements.

 Resizing the template

 You need to determine if your printer will print up to the edge of your paper or if it will leave a blank border.
 If it prints to the edge, you will have a full 8.5x11 inches to work with, but if it trims the edge, you should consider working with a format of 8.25x10.5 inches.
 You can still work on the full size of a page, making sure you avoid any meaningful element on the edge since it will be cut off.

 Let's start with this layered template from Rachel Martin.
 You can get it HERE.

 Let's work under the assumption that you can use the full area of the 8.5x11 page.
 It might be easy to think that one can just resize directly to that dimension in one step, but this would distort elements.
 You don't want that.
 The first step will be to resize your 3600x3600 pixels template to 3300x3300 pixels which is the larger dimension of the paper.
 Make sure that both values (Width and Height) are linked because you want the whole template to be resized proportionally.